hyperlane-xyz/hyperlane-monorepo/README.md

 # What is Abacus?

-We present Abacus — a system for sending messages between consensus systems without paying header validation costs by creating the illusion of cross-chain communication.
-Similar to an atomic swap, Abacus uses non-global protocol validation to simulate cross-chain communication.
-Abacus can carry arbitrary messages (raw byte vectors), uses a single-producer multi-consumer model, and has protocol overhead sublinear in the number of messages being sent.
+Abacus is a protocol that enables interchain applications by passing messages, any raw bytes, between smart contract blockchains.
+It does so without bearing the expensive costs involved with header verification.
+Notably, Abacus has economies of scale in messaging costs, and brings a new security model to the fore in its Proof of Stake combined with our very own;
+Sovereign Consensus.

 ## Key Points

 System sketch:

-1. An "outbox" chain commits messages in a merkle tree
+1. An "outbox" contract on a source chain receives messages from applications and commits messages in a merkle tree
-2. Bonded "validators" attest to the commitment via "checkpoints"
+2. Staking "validators" attest to the commitment via "checkpoints"
-3. Attested checkpoints are relayed to any number of "inbox" chains
+3. Attested checkpoints are relayed to any number of "inbox" contract on any number of destination chains
+4. Messages are processed, not before they are checked against the Sovereign Consensus rules of destination applications.

 As a result, one of the following is always true:

 1. All inboxes have a valid commitment to messages from the outbox chain
 2. Misbehaving validators can be slashed on the outbox chain

-This guarantee, although weaker than header-chain validation, is still likely acceptable for most applications.
+While this guarantee may be weaker than header verification in its own right, when augmented with Sovereign Consensus we believe it is more than sufficient for even the most high stakes applications.

 ## Summary

+Abacus is a protocol for interchain communication.
+The protocol's goal is to use generalized messaging between smart contract blockchains to enable interchain applications.
+Abacus creates a succinct piece of state, a 32 byte hash, that is updated regularly.
+This enables the protocol to have economies of scale with respect to messaging frequency.
-Abacus is a new strategy for simulating cross-chain communication without validating headers.
-The goal is to create a single short piece of state (a 32-byte hash) that can be updated regularly.
-This hash represents a merkle tree containing a set of cross-chain messages being sent by a single chain (the "outbox" chain for the Abacus system).
-Contracts on the outbox chain can submit messages, which are put into a merkle tree (the "message tree").
-The message tree's root may be transferred to any number of "inbox" chains.
+This hash is effectively a merkle tree containing a set of interchain messages sent by a collection of applications on a source chain via an Outbox.
+The root of the merkle tree can be relayed to any number of destination chains via an Inbox.

 The outbox chain designates validators.
-A validator places a bond ensuring her good behavior.
-She is responsible for producing signed attestations of the new message tree root.
-These attestations are relayed to inbox chains.
+A validator places a bond as stake ensuring their good behavior.
+They are responsible for producing signed attestations of the new message tree root.
+These attestations are relayed to inboxes on destination chains.

 The inbox accepts a checkpoint attestation signed by validators.
-Because this root contains a commitment of all messages sent by the outbox chain, these messages can be proven (using the inbox's root) and then dispatched to contracts on the inbox chain.
+Because this root contains a commitment of all messages sent by the source chain outbox, these messages can be proven (using the inbox's root) and then dispatched to contracts on the destination chain inbox.

 ## Deploy Procedure